mousomray/IPL-Analysis-Dashboard-using-PowerBI/README.md

 * Created KPI for to show Title winner team, Orange & Purple Cap holder player and Tournament 6's and 4's in every year.
 * Created Slicer for to change every year and Batting and Bowling stats for every bowlers and batsman.
 * Created two Horizontal bar charts for to analysis Matches win by venue and Total wins by a team for a season.
-* Created two Donut charts for to analysis Matches Win based on toss dicision and Matches win by Result Type.
+* Created two Donut charts for to analysis Matches Win based on toss decision and Matches win by Result Type.

 # Conclusion
 This dashboard has intended on analyzing and visualizing the results of the Indian Premier League matches during the year 2008-2022,